My sundried vegetables are the best! (Photo copyright © by Kaj Halberg)

 Lions (Panthera leo) live in prides, consisting of females and young, and a single or several males.
 If there is more than one male, they are brothers or half-brothers.
 Even if they often don’t participate in a hunt, the stronger males will chase away lionesses and cubs from a prey, if it is not large enough to feed the entire pride.

-The mane is a large growth of hair around the neck and down the chest, and often a little way down the back.
-No other cat species has a mane.
+The lion is unique among cats due to the male’s mane, a large growth of hair around the neck and down the chest, and often a little way down the back.
 The mane makes a male lion look larger than he actually is, without the disadvantage of a larger weight, which would require more food.
 A large mane is a signal to other males that here comes a powerful animal that shouldn’t be challenged, even if the challenging male is in fact larger than his opponent, but has a smaller mane.
 The mane also gives some protection during fights among males, for instance when stray males attempt to take over a pride.

 Golden cat in golden grass. – Male lion, Serengeti National Park, Tanzania.
 (Photo copyright © by Kaj Halberg)